 What to Expect

-Tours depart near the Visitor Center where visitors learn the safety precautions that are needed to participate, including having to stoop many times to pass through areas with a ceiling height of 4 1/2 feet for distances as far as 15 feet in length, narrow passages, 50 descending steps (possibly 50 ascending if the tour is modified due to high water conditions), slippery walkways, and the importance of not touching anything inside the fragile cave environment as there are not handrails for the 15 steps inside the cave.
+Before the tour, visitors learn about safety precautions that are needed to participate.
+These include stooping many times to pass through areas with a ceiling height of 4-1/2 feet for distances as far as 15 feet; narrow passages; 50 descending steps (possibly 50 ascending if the tour is modified due to high water conditions); slippery walkways; and the importance of not touching anything inside the fragile cave environment.

-As the tour concludes, visitors ascend a 15-degree walkway to emerge into a dense hardwood forest and enjoy a self-paced walk back to the Visitor Center.
+As the tour concludes, visitors ascend a 15-degree walkway to emerge into a hardwood forest and enjoy a self-paced walk back to the visitor center.

-An audio-visual tour of the cave and nature trails is offered in the museum of the Visitors Center for those who would rather enjoy the tour from the comfort of the theater.
+A video of the cave tour and hiking trails before Hurricane Michael are offered in the museum of the visitors center for those who would rather enjoy the tour from the comfort of the theater.